Alexander Zelin: Military career

-Alexander Zelin was born on 6 May 1953, in Perevalsk, Voroshilovgrad region (now Luhansk Oblast in eastern Ukraine).
-He graduated from Kharkov Higher Aviation School of Pilots in 1976, Gagarin Air Force Academy in 1988, and General Staff Academy in 1997.
+Zelin began his service in the 787th Fighter Aviation Regiment of the Group of Soviet Forces in Germany, stationed at Eberswalde, East Germany.
+As a pilot he has about 3,000 flight hours on ten types of aircraft.
+He went on to hold several command roles, and during the 1980s he was the deputy commander of the 115th Guards Fighter Aviation Regiment in the Turkestan Military District.

 From August 2002 to May 2007 he served as Chief of aviation – Air Force Deputy Commander-in-Chief for aviation.

 On May 9, 2007, he became the Commander-in-Chief of the Russian Air Force, replacing Army General Vladimir Mikhaylov.

 On April 27, 2012, he was dismissed from his post and military service.
 No reason was given.
 He was succeeded by Viktor Bondarev.